 But if you CAN hit 1390 on the written, there is no reason to also take the MBE because you will pass with just the essays and PT anyway.

 So, if you are very strong in multiple choice or the MBE subjects, then yes, taking the full exam may work out better for you.
 Again, by strong, I mean you should expect to score at the very least 1390 scaled on the MBE.
+Here are some examples of past score reports to get a sense of what that looks like.

 On the other hand, if you aren’t that strong in multiple choice or the MBE subjects, taking the full exam won’t help you out much.